 The actual Hebrew uses the word qadosh, an adjective for God that Strong’s Concordance says means holy or sacred, and the verb yashab, which means to sit, remain, or dwell.
 Yashab is the same word used in Genesis 4:20, where the Bible talks about a man named Jabal who is the father of those who dwell in—or inhabit, live within—tents and have livestock.
 “Praises” comes from the Hebrew tehillah, which means praise or song of praise.

 Translations using the word “enthroned” or “sit” draw from the same concept—where a man would sit, as upon a king’s throne or at the place of honor at a table—is akin to a dwelling place, a place of rest.
 So then, the phrase means God inhabits—rests in, sits upon, dwells within—His people’s songs of worship and adoration.

-The word “inhabits” is not suggesting God is only present when people are singing praises about Him.
+The word “inhabits” does not suggest that God is only present when people sing praises about Him.
 Obviously, God is not confined to one place.
-As the Creator of the universe, the world, and all the people and things within it, God has no bounds.
-But what the writer of the psalm seems to be saying is that God is present and glorified when His people lift His name in honor.
+God has no bounds as the Creator of the universe, the world, and all the people and things within it.
+But the writer of the psalm seems to be saying that God is present and glorified when His people lift His name in honor.
 God enjoys it—perhaps it brings Him peace and rest.
 He draws nearer to us when we praise Him.

 What Is the Full Meaning of Psalm 22 and This Key Verse?

 Psalm 22 is thought to have been written by King David.
 It is a cry of anguish and interestingly parallels much of what happens in Jesus’s crucifixion, though it was written 1,000 years before those events would occur.
 History does not indicate David himself experienced any of the events in this psalm, yet it contains so many similarities to Christ Jesus, from His final words upon the cross and the piercing of His hands and feet to the enemies surrounding Him and the dividing of His clothing.